BootDevEnjoyer/Asteroids/docs/TRAINING.md

 ## System Overview: What It Does and How It Works

 This reinforcement learning system trains a neural network "brain" to control enemy agents in a Pygame-based game.
 The agent learns to pursue and collide with a player ship by adjusting its turning angle in real-time.
-Training occurs over episodes (one agent's lifespan, up to 200 steps), with rewards encouraging efficient chases.
+Training occurs over episodes with phase-dependent step limits (Phase 1: 800 steps, Phase 2: 500 steps, Phase 3: 300 steps), with rewards encouraging efficient chases.
 A global shared brain enables multi-agent learning, and progressive phases introduce increasing difficulty for curriculum learning.

 ### Core Reinforcement Learning Components